udem-dlteam/pnut/artifact.md

 - `elf.c`: ELF file generation (Linux)
 - `mach-o.c`: Mach-O file generation (MacOS)

-To measure the size of Pnut's source, the `./analysis/measure-file-size.sh` script can be used.
+To measure the size of pnut's source, the `./analysis/measure-file-size.sh` script can be used.
 For both pnut-sh and pnut-exe, it computes the size of their source files, with and without comments and blank lines, and the ratio between the compiled shell script and the original C code.

-## How to use Pnut
+## How to use pnut

 Pnut's command line options are as follows: